heyallnorahere/libglplayground/README.md

 This is a framework for writing OpenGL applications without the hassle of setting up contexts and all of that.

+### Branch: model-loading

+This branch is for development of the `libplayground::gl::model` class.
+It will be merged into main when basic loading and skeletal animation is finished.

 ## Building

 This project currently runs on [CMake](https://cmake.org).
 Once I get a release ready, I will create a [Premake](https://premake.github.io) configuration.